silverer/adhd_employ_study_2/README.md

 6. `Study 2 Cleaning and analysis--Continuous.Rmd` cleans the survey data and conducts exploratory analyses using continuous ADHD symotom scores instead of categorical self-identified ADHD status as an independent variable.
 The code produces all of the outputs reported in the paper and supplementary materials, which are stored in the `outputs/` subfolder.
 This script calls `calculate_adhd_scores.R`.
 To override issues with references to this file, see point 4 in this section.

+7. `Study-2-Cleaning-and-analysis-Cutscores.Rmd` cleans the survey data and conducts exploratory analyses using a different method of allocating participants into ADHD and non-ADHD groups.
+The code produces all of the outputs reported in the supplementary materials, which are stored in the `outputs/` subfolder.
+This script calls `calculate_adhd_scores.R`.
+To override issues with references to this file, see point 4 in this section.

 ## Input files

 1. `data/survey_data.csv` contains the original survey data collected from Qualtrics.
 This is available to researchers upon request.